 I realised why the coping mechanisms that I had used before had not worked: because I had not learnt from what had happened; I had just boxed up the emotions and this time they were not going to stay in those boxes.
 I had to learn to accept them: Accept what happened, accept that the demon would be waiting in my car, accept that the waves of grief would come back to wash over me months and years later; accept that I could not go back, accept that I could not control everything, accept that I could not know everything and only then could I truly move forward.

 Even if we had not survived I know that for me to have been happy I would have had to learn acceptance or bitterness would have just chewed me up and spat me out.

 I listened: To old men and barmaids, to what life was showing me, and I took on board every thing it said.

 I learned that people make mistakes; and can be forgiven.
 I learnt what forgiveness was (for me it was to just not let it influence my life anymore).

 But I also learnt that self-respect is a commodity and you should never lose sight of it (not ego) self-respect.
-I set boundaries and I made decisions about what I wanted in my life and I accepted at times that may mean that Rich and I would not survive.
-LIke I said I found myself and it was up to Rich if he wanted to step up to the plate.
+I set boundaries and I made decisions about what I wanted in my life, and I accepted at times that may mean that Danny and I would not survive.
+LIke I said I found myself and it was up to Danny if he wanted to step up to the plate.

-I wanted control of everything: Now I know that I don’t feel the need for control, now I want Rich in my life and I know that if I could go back and change things I wouldn’t: I have learnt too much.
+I wanted control of everything: Now I know that I don’t feel the need for control, now I want Danny in my life and I know that if I could go back and change things I wouldn’t.

-I learnt to face my fears: that we may not survive, that I may leave Rich behind, that as long as I loved myself who gave a fuck about what anyone else thought about me having Rich back!
+I learnt to face my fears: that we may not survive, that I may leave Danny behind, that as long as I loved myself who gave a fuck about what anyone else thought about me having Danny back!